KelvinHere/Yoga_Milestone_4/testing.md

 using **Coverage** (`pip3 install coverage`), Coverage will create a report to show how much of the code is covered by the unit tests.

-- Coverage can be run on individial apps like this `coverage run --source lessons manage.py test`
+- Coverage can be run on individial apps like this `coverage run --source lessons manage.py test lessons`
-    - I used the additional omit function to remove migrations, see below
+    - I used the additional omit function when testing each individial app to remove migrations, see below for an example
-    - `coverage run --omit=*/migrations/* --source lessons manage.py test`
+    - `coverage run --omit=*/migrations/* --source lessons manage.py test lessons`
 - The report from this can be viewed simply with `coverage report`
 - Create an in depth report with visulisation of the code tested with `coverage html`
 - View this indepth report by viewing **index.html** in the directory **htmlcov** in gitpod by